category : Biodiversity and nature preservation

 Hooded Cuckoo Grape: Bright purple flower to attract insects.

 Urum tulip: It is one of our most beautiful spring plants.
-In our country grow no less than 7 species of wild tulips.
+In Bulgaria grow no less than 7 species of wild tulips.
 Both yellow and red.
 The Urum tulip is named after the Bulgarian botanist – Ivan Urumov.

 Spring mustard: Its great beauty is in the large yellow flowers – with a diameter of about 5 cm.
 The plant is not only beautiful but also healing.